directus-labs/guest-authoring/copy-this-template-directory/index.md

 ***

 Create a Flow with a **Event Hook** trigger.
-Set Type to "Action (Non-Blocking)", scope to "items.create, items.update" and  Collections to `milestones`.
+Set Type to "Action (Non-Blocking)", scope to "items.create, items.update" and  Collections to `milestones` and set Response to "data of last operation".

 Create an Operation "Condition" and set Rules to: